From Perseus to Trojan War: 7 mind-blowing myths about Mycenae that changed ancient Greece

 4. Great Ramp & Hellenistic Chambers

-Acquiring a form of a wide monumental ramp, the sloping ascent to the top of the citadel appeared in late 13th century BC.
-Paved with thin slabs of schist, it got supported by a cyclopean retaining wall.
-The ramp begins from the inner courtyard of the Lion Gate, follows the incline of the rock and stops at its south end.
+Acquiring the form of a wide monumental ramp, the sloping ascent to the top of the citadel appeared in the late 13th century BC.
+Paved with thin slabs of schist, it was supported by a cyclopean retaining wall.
+The ramp begins from the inner courtyard of the Lion Gate, follows the incline of the rock, and stops at its south end.
 At the end of the ramp lies a suite of four Hellenistic chambers.
 Their function was possibly related to the processing and dyeing of textiles, a common activity of that period.

 5. Ramp House & House of the Warrior Vase